Jump to Main Content

 • ASH joined the American Cancer Society, the American Society for Clinical Oncology, and the Leukemia and Lymphoma Society in a policy brief focused on medication access for pregnant patients with cancer and fertility preservation in cancer care.
 ASH is currently drafting a policy statement entitled, Fertility Management in Hematologic Care.

-• ASH, in collaboration with the Centers for Disease Control and Prevention (CDC), the Foundation for Women & Girls with Blood Disorders, and Sickle Cell Reproductive Health Education Directive, released new fact sheets on preconception care, prenatal care, and postpartum care for women living with sickle cell disease.
+• ASH, Centers for Disease Control and Prevention, Foundation for Women & Girls with Blood Disorders, and Sickle Cell Reproductive Health Education Directive fact sheets on preconception care, prenatal care, and postpartum care

 • In December, ASH supported the Iron Deficiency Education and Awareness (IDEA) Act (H.R.
 6746), introduced by Representative Yadira Caraveo (D-CO), which seeks to raise awareness of iron deficiency among women and young children.
 A quote from ASH President Dr. Robert Brodsky was included in the statement issued by Representative Caraveo upon introduction of the legislation.